geneontology/geneontology.github.io/_docs/go-annotation-file-gaf-format-10.md

 THIS FILE IS FOR REFERENCE ONLY
 --->
 THIS FILE IS FOR REFERENCE ONLY
+THIS FILE IS FOR REFERENCE ONLY
+THIS FILE IS FOR REFERENCE ONLY

 # GO Annotation File (GAF) 1.0 (Deprecated)
 Annotation data is submitted to the GO Consortium in the form of gene association files, or GAFs.
 The following document lays out the format specifications for the **deprecated** *G*ene *A*ssociation *F*ile (GAF) 1.0; for the current format please see the [GAF 2.2 guide](/docs/go-annotation-file-gaf-format-2.2/).